pixee/docs/docs/intro.md

 - XML External Entities (XXE)
 - Insecure Cookie Handling
 - Command Injection
+- JNDI Injection
+- Reflection Injection
 - Insecure Configuration
 - ... and many more!

 ### How can I test Pixee?

 Pixee is most easily tried as a GitHub App on the [GitHub Marketplace](https://github.com/apps/pixeebot/).
 We provide a free tier on our cloud offering that can be installed on any public or private repository.
-After adding Pixee, you need to get some code scanning results to show a breadth of fixes available.
+After adding Pixee, you need to get some code scanning results to show the breadth of fixes available.
 To do that, try adding [SonarCloud](https://www.sonarsource.com/products/sonarcloud/) to it.
 This is a great way to get started with Pixee and see how it can help to harden and secure your code, and triage your code scanner alerts.

 If you need a repository to test with, we recommend trying Pixee out with a deliberately insecure application.
 Template repositories containing Java and Python test applications are available in PixeeSandbox: [https://github.com/PixeeSandbox](https://github.com/PixeeSandbox).